Baltasar Garzón: Appearance before the Spanish Supreme Court

-Supreme Court trial
+Trial

-On 9 February 2012, the Supreme Court ruled that judge Baltasar Garzón was guilty of illegally ordering the placement of wiretaps in jailhouses to record conversations between inmates and their lawyers in a case of corruption.
+On 9 February 2012, the Supreme Court ruled that judge Baltasar Garzón was guilty of illegally ordering the placement of wiretaps in gaols to record conversations between inmates and their lawyers in a case of corruption in Caso Gürtel descdribed above.
 Under Spanish law, such wiretaps are only expressly permitted for terrorism cases and the legality of their use in other cases is more vague.
 The Supreme Court also barred Garzón from the legal profession for 11 years.
 The court said: "Garzón's methods are typical of totalitarian countries, without any respect of the right of defence."

-Since Garzon can not appeal the charges, his career as a judge is likely to have ended.
+Since Garzon cannot appeal the charges, his career as a Spanish judge is likely to have ended.
 He was also fined €2,500.

 People protested the trial and ruling outside the court with banners calling for "justice" and photos of the people said to have been killed by the Franco regime.
 Many other judges also came out in support of Garzón.
+It was later revealed that the Supreme Court had made a mistake in sentencing by overlooking the fact the Garzón had already been suspended for nearly a year.

-Given the severity of the accusations against the Supreme Court, a large number of persons and institutions issued statements in support of the ruling.
+In Spain, there were also statements in support of the ruling.
 The progressive Judges for Democracy association stated that "The Supreme Court and any other criminal court can only be asked to apply the law and respect the presumption of innocence.
 This must be both in determining the facts and in interpreting the norm.
 Whether or not one agrees with the Court's decision and the interpretation on which it is founded, we must state that the Supreme Court has ruled in this context and should not be disqualified as such an institution for it.

 Margarita Robles, member of the General Council of the Judiciary and former Subsecretary of State with the socialist government, said that the Supreme Court ruling was "legally impeccable" and had been produced as part of a procedure "with all the guarantees."

-It was later revealed that the Supreme Court had made a mistake in sentencing by overlooking the fact the Garzón had been suspended for nearly a year in the period 2010/2011 solely on the basis of his pending trial on a charge relating to his investigation of Francoist atrocities, a charge on which he was subsequently cleared.